 CIFLD 404 Alternate Directed Teaching, Social Studies (High School) (C&I) (2 Units) (Fall Only)

-SECNDED 466 Literacy Strategies for Content Area Teachers (C&I) (3 Units) * Usually this course is taken as a part of the Methods Block; however, the course may be taken anytime after Professional Education Admission.
+SECNDED 466 Literacy in the Disciplines for Content Area Teachers (C&I) (3 Units) * Usually this course is taken as a part of the Methods Block; however, the course may be taken anytime after Professional Education Admission.

 EDFOUND 425 Measurement & Evaluation (Ed Foundations) (3 Units) * This course may be taken anytime after Professional Education Admission; it does not need to be part of the Methods Block.